 If your traveling party enjoys wildlife, make sure you add Audubon Coastal Center at Milford Point too, this is a great place to view wildlife and birds from the center’s deck.

-In addition to outdoor activities, Milford has a nice restaurant named Bin 100.
+In addition to outdoor activities, Milford has good restaurants, one of the award winning is named Bin 100.
 It is the best in town and has a tasty Mediterranean menu.
 For adult drinks, make sure you go to Dockside which is a waterside pub & brewery with a nice view of the Housatonic River.

 And if you are not a drinker, it’s a cute place to hang out by the water for a soda or some appetizers.

-Other top restaurants in Milford include Seven Seas and The Corner restaurant.
+Other popular restaurants in Milford include Seven Seas and The Corner restaurant.

 One of the most upscale Connecticut beach towns – New London